wowczarek/barser/README.md

 ### Supported data format

-For the lack of a proper reference /
+For the lack of a proper reference / standard, here is some loose information about the input format.

-Barser was developed around the concepts used in JunOS config files (but Extreme Networks and XORP use similar formats), because they felt like a useful thing to have.
+Barser was developed around the concepts used in gated / JunOS config files (but Extreme Networks and XORP use similar formats), because they felt like a useful thing to have.
 Concepts such as "instances".
 An collection of instances looks like this:

 ```
 cars {